DevonQH/devonqh.github.io/index.md

 ### About Me

 I am a gap-year student at Computer Science and Technology Department, Tsinghua Univerisity.
 I like elegant maths (shewwww...) and computer science.
 I'm currently interested in artificial intelligence and its applications in natural language processing[(NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) as well as system optimization.
+Moreover, you may find my cv [here](./my_cv.pdf).

 Although the ML&DL techniques have been widely used and showed great performance, there is still some important logical part missing for supporting these methods.
 Although my current target is learn about the already-knowns in ML&DL, I do hope to study the hidden logics behind the magic in the future.